 Resistance to Foreign Business Models

 Like many Asian countries, South Korea has a deep respect for tradition.
-The way of doing business is deeply rooted in the Korean culture, which is heavily influenced by a form of Confucianism and male-dominated.
+The way of doing business is deeply rooted in Korean culture, which is heavily influenced by a form of Confucianism and male-dominated.
 All healthy males are required to complete mandatory military service, so this discipline and hierarchy is often mirrored in the commercial environment.

 Additionally, the employment law system is often perceived by foreign businesses as inflexible.
 For example, it is often difficult to terminate employees even when they are not performing as expected.